sctlcd/the-vintage-caravan-improvements-in-progress/README.md

 <br>

 - [x] *marked the item as implemented successfully*
-<br>* *Brandintown is a music website*
+<br>* *'Brandintown' is a music website*

 ### Design <a name="Design"></a>

-When it's come to The Vintage Caravan, I first think about *Rock'n Roll music* and *Island* so this is why I have designed my entire project around the *starry night sky* with splendid *Northern Lights* idea and dark colors.
+When it's come to The Vintage Caravan, I first think about **Rock'n Roll music** and **Island** so this is why I have designed my entire project around the **starry night sky** with splendid **Northern Lights** idea and dark colors.

-I wanted to place a particular emphasis on the [Reset](https://www.youtube.com/watch?time_continue=5&v=6omREbNT9D0&feature=emb_title) video which I find meaningful, energizing and full of humour.
+I wanted to place a particular emphasis on the video ['Reset'](https://www.youtube.com/watch?time_continue=5&v=6omREbNT9D0&feature=emb_title) which I find meaningful, energizing and full of humour.
 That's why I choose to integrate it as an embed video on the top on the navigation menu and displaying it in all device sizes. <br>
 *'We proudly present the new video for 'Reset'.
 The video was made for us by Icelandic production company Obbosí.
 We've always been fans of fun music videos and we don't like to take ourselves too seriously when it comes to making videos.
 We had a blast making this one and we're super happy with how it turned out.
 Hope you like it as much as we do!' ~ Commented bass player Alex on the release - [Nuclear Blast](https://www.nuclearblast.de/en/label/music/band/news/details/5573791.3159218.the-vintage-caravan-raquo-gateways-laquo-out-now.html)*

-About the Music page I was looking for a way to put together the 3 containers "Album details", " Buy this album", "Listen this album" in a harmonious and aesthetic manner.
-I didn't like the 3 containers, each one in 1 column, align on the same baseline.
+About the "Music" page, I was looking for a way to put together the 3 containers "Album details", " Buy this album", "Listen this album" in a harmonious and aesthetic manner.
+I didn't like the 3 containers, each one in 1 column, aligned on the same baseline.
 The idea of the 3 containers with a staggered positioning in 2 columns but harmoniously centered with each others popped up by trying various positionings in Balsamiq Wireframes.

-I picked the green color, reminiscent of the Northern Lights color in the background, when social media links are hovered in the footer.
-I used this green color when the upcoming link is hovered in the Shows page and to focus on the selected input field in the form or the Contact page as well.
+I picked the green color, reminiscent of the **Northern Lights** color in the background, when social media links are hovered in the footer.
+I used this green color when the upcoming link is hovered in the "Shows" page and to focus on the selected input field in the form or the "Contact" page as well.

 #### Framework <a name="Framework"></a>
 Bootstrap 4 - Because I've used Bootstrap years ago and I liked it and because it meets the project requirements "*Incorporate a main navigation menu and structured layout*" I've decided to build this website with Bootstrap 4.

 #### Color Scheme <a name="ColorScheme"></a>

-In keeping with the *starry night sky* with *splendid Northern Lights* idea, I have chosen a dark color scheme.
-I first choose my background image, an [Aurora Borealis](https://www.pexels.com/photo/beautiful-cosmos-galaxy-milky-way-262662/) and then the following [html colors](https://html-color.codes/) which work quite well with my theme:
+In keeping with the **starry night sky** with splendid **Northern Lights** concept, I have chosen a dark color scheme.
+I first choose my background image, an [Aurora Borealis](https://www.pexels.com/photo/beautiful-cosmos-galaxy-milky-way-262662/) and then the following [html colors](https://www.hexcolortool.com/) which work quite well with my theme:

 - ![#fafafa](https://placehold.it/15/fafafa/fafafa) `#fafafa`
 - ![#000000](https://placehold.it/15/000000/000000) `#000000`(*black*)